Web under local loads – Hand calculations

 I agree that knowing how things will deform while buckling is a nice trick to pull off.
 But this is not so easy, especially in the more complex system (that has more than 3 beams in them…).
 This is why Linear Bifurcation Analysis (LBA) is getting more and more popular in structural steel design.
 This is an FEA algorithm that simply shows you how the structure will look like after failure due to buckling.

 Not only this but it also helps you with getting critical force from it.
 This means that you don’t have to measure structure shape with a ruler on your screen… but I admit I did that on a few occasions 😀

-If you are interested in learning FEA, definitely take a look at my free FEA Essentials course:
+If you are interested in learning FEA, definitely take a look at my free FEA course below this post: